-“This has been one of the most rewarding and emotional projects I've been involved in… Each week we come away feeling like we've learned so much more than we could ever offer,” Gina Williams.
+'This has been one of the most rewarding and emotional projects I've been involved in… Each week we come away feeling like we've learned so much more than we could ever offer', Gina Williams.

-“A lot of things come to the surface and a lot of healing takes place,” said Yolande Yarran.
-“It's been wonderful working with Guy and Gina and having the chance to get these songs and stories out.
-Now we've started we don’t want to stop”.
+'A lot of things come to the surface and a lot of healing takes place', said Yolande Yarran.
+'It's been wonderful working with Guy and Gina and having the chance to get these songs and stories out.
+Now we've started we don’t want to stop.'

-Music: Guy Ghouse, Gina Williams
+Music: David Hyams and Gina Williams

 Check out all media coverage of the Healing Songs project here